agahkarakuzu/bids2nf/docs/supported.md

-# Supported BIDS suffixes
+# Supported BIDS Suffixes

-This page documents the BIDS suffixes currently supported by bids2nf.
+This page documents the BIDS suffixes currently **supported by the default configuration** of bids2nf (`bids2nf.yaml`).
+You can [extend the configuration](configuration.md) to support your own data structures.

 ## Plain Sets